 You make a reimbursement claim when you get the car repaired in a garage that is not necessarily a part of your insurer’s network of garages.
 In such a case, you pay for the repairs from your pocket and later submit the original bills, payment receipts, etc. to your insurer.
 Your insurer then subtracts the deductible amount and reimburses the repair amount to you.

 If a third-party suffers a loss due to your car, you must immediately inform your insurance company and the police.
-In case, another vehicle causes damage to your car or property , then note down the insurance details of the third-party vehicle.
+In case, another vehicle causes damage to your car or property, note down the insurance details of the third-party vehicle.
 You will then have to inform their insurer.
-The insurer will then transfer the matter to a tribunal.
-This tribunal then decides the compensation for the loss occurred.
-The insurance company then pays money as a compensation accordingly.
+The insurer will transfer the matter to a tribunal.
+The tribunal decides the amount compensation for the loss occurred.
+The insurance company then pays money as compensation accordingly.